Let’s face it: Learning how to make money online is difficult.

 You can find work here in any field, and you can still use this article I wrote about making money on elance to build a $1,000+ a month business in just a matter of weeks.

 Another of the ‘if you can do it you can charge for it’ websites.
 Prices here all start at $5 an hour but can go way beyond that if you do it right.
-There’s a tutorial right here on how to make the most from Fiverr.
+Learn how to make money on Fiverr, it isn’t so difficult.

 Fiverr used to be one of many $5 job sites, but they all appear to have dropped off the face of the internet.
 So, stick to Fiverr if this is your preferred style.